the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 Many distributions (including Arch, Debian, Fedora, and Ubuntu) will apply the appropriate configuration to let unprivileged users run Podman automatically.
 If there are any problems the Podman documentation [has instructions for configuration](https://docs.podman.io/en/latest/markdown/podman.1.html?highlight=rootless#rootless-mode), which are as simple as two commands per user who should be able to run Podman.

+(rr-renv-containers-commandspodman)=
+### Podman commands

+Podman has a Docker-compatible command line interface so those commands will not be reiterated here.
+The Docker commands in the {ref}`key commands <rr-renv-containers-commands>` should all work by substituting `sudo docker` with `podman`.
+Details of all commands and their options can be found [in the Podman documentation](https://docs.podman.io/en/latest/Commands.html).

 (rr-renv-containers-singularity)=
 ## Singularity